-A person acts "with purpose" with respect to the nature of (his/her) conduct or a result thereof if it is (his/her) conscious object to engage in conduct of that nature or to cause such a result.
-A person acts "with purpose" with respect to attendant circumstances if (he/she) is aware of the existence of such circumstances or (he/she) believes or hopes they exist.
+result.
+A person acts "with purpose" with respect to attendant circumstances if (he/she) is aware of the existence of such circumstances as (he/she) believes or hopes they exist.

-Purpose is a condition of the mind which cannot be seen and can only be determined by inferences from conduct, words or acts.
-It is not necessary for the State to produce a witness or witnesses who could testify that the defendant stated for example: "I made the (name the item referred to in the indictment) for the purpose of forging certain written instruments."
+When I speak of a knowing possession and when I speak of someone's purpose I am referring to conditions of the mind.
+Purpose and knowledge are conditions of the mind which cannot be seen and can only be determined by inferences from conduct, words or acts.
+It is not necessary for the State to produce a witness or witnesses who could testify that the defendant stated for example: "I possessed the (name item referred to in indictment) for the purpose of forging certain written instruments."

-It is within the power of the jury to find that proof of purpose has been furnished beyond a reasonable doubt by inferences which may arise from the nature of the acts and circumstances surrounding the conduct under investigation.
+It is within the power of the jury to find that proof of purpose and knowledge has been furnished beyond a reasonable doubt by inferences which may arise from the nature of the acts and circumstances surrounding the conduct under investigation.

-A "written instrument" includes printing or any other method of recording information, money, coins, tokens, stamps, seals, credit cards, badges, trademarks and other symbols of value, right privilege or identification.
-Common examples of a symbol of value would include checks, stock certificates, bonds, stamps (postage, revenue or food), etc.
+A "written instrument" includes printing or any other method of recording information, money, coins, tokens, stamps, seals, credit cards, badges, trademarks and other symbols of value, right, privilege or identification.
+Common examples of a symbol of value would include checks, stock certificates, bonds, stamps, (postage, revenue or food), etc.